-in a spray can is inexpensive and can be purchased at gas stations and department stores.
-Do not use it on aircraft windshields or windows.
-It's the easiest to carry and, unless the airframe is heavily iced, will yield several applications.
-Rubbing alcohol, sold in relatively small quantities in drugstores and supermarkets, can work in a pinch using a spray bottle with a hand pump.
+RIGHT: "HANGAR-IN-A-CAN" PRODUCTS ARE SMALL ENOUGH TO FIT IN A FLIGHT BAG. - Rubbing alcohol, sold in relatively small quantities in drugstores and supermarkets, can work in a pinch using a spray bottle with a hand pump.
 With the exception of Glycol, these products are inexpensive to purchase and should be used liberally.
-Remember, we're talking about becoming airborne!
+Remember, you want the aircraft to become airborne!